-Detroit Audubon was founded in 1939.
-A chapter of National Audubon Society (today known simply as Audubon), we have over 6,000 members in areas stretching from St. Clair County to the north, the Western edge of Ann Arbor to the West, and the Ohio State Line to the south.
+Detroit Audubon was founded in 1939 and incorporated as a 501(c)3 non profit corporation in 1957.
+A chapter of National Audubon Society (today known simply as Audubon), we have over 6,000 members in areas stretching from St. Clair County to the north, Ann Arbor to the west, and down to the Ohio State Line.

 Detroit Audubon fosters the appreciation and conservation of birds and the environment we share.